MasterJesus4/Danny-SQL/README.md

 ## Data Source
 The Nashville housing data is a comprehensive dataset containing information on residential properties in Nashville, Tennessee.
 The data source includes a wide range of variable, such as :
-- Propert Characteristics: address, zip code, property type, number of bedrooms,etc
+- Property Characteristics: address, zip code, property type, number of bedrooms,etc
 - Sales information : Sales price, sales date,etc

   ## Tools